 08 of 11

 Manganese is usually introduced into glazes as manganese carbonate.
 Black manganese dioxide is more often used in slips and clay bodies, where its coarseness yields spots and splotches.
 Manganese, when compared to cobalt or copper, is a fairly weak colorant.
-It is toxic; handle with caution, using all safety precautions.
+Handle with caution, using all safety precautions.

 Continue to 9 of 11 below.